ratlog/ratlog-spec/readme.md

 cat ./logs.rat | cut -d] -f2-
 ```

 ## Goals

-- Log format independent from any programming language or library
+- Create a log format independent from any programming language or library.
-- Logs are one event per single line.
-- Readable by humans, without external tooling (JSON is not readable)
+- Logs should be readable by humans, without external tooling.
+JSON is not readable.
-- Parsable by machines
+- Logs should be parsable by machines.
-- Structured in message, tags and fields
 - Logging should never fail.
 There are no invalid logs.
+- Provide semantics useful for the majority of application logging.
+More specific semantics can be built on top of Ratlog using tags and fields.
-- Every log has a message.
+- Every log has a message, even if it is empty.
+- Log levels are arbitrary and restricting.
+Use tags as flexible alternative instead.
+- A log event is always a single line of text.
 - Applications don't need to worry about logging timestamps.
 - Applications don't need to know their own name.
-- Play well with supervisor tools such as docker and systemd, don't duplicate information they already collect (service name, timestamps, ...)
+- Play well with supervisor tools such as docker and systemd.
+Don't duplicate information they already collect such as service names and timestamps.
-- Log levels are arbitrary and restricting.
-Use tags as flexible alternative instead.
-- Provide semantics useful for the majority of application logging.
-More specific sematics can be built on top of Ratlog using tags and fields.

 ## Specification

-Text should be utf-8 encoded.
-If that is not possible, it must b e clearly stated.

-a log is always a single line ending with a unix line separator \n
-line breaks in the log must be escaped as \\n.

-### spacing

-- leave no space before and after [ surrounding the tags
-- leave no space before ] surrounding the tags
-- leave a space after ] surrounding the tags
-- leave no space before : in fields
-- leave a space after : in fields
-- leave no space around | between tags
-- leave a space around | between fields
-- all other spaces are treated as part of values

-### tags

-  tags are surrounded by [].
-  in a tag ] must be escaped as \] and | as \|.
-  tags are separated by | without spaces.
-  if no tags exist no [] is printed.
-  tags can be repeated.
-  the sorting of tags may be user defined and may be relevant.
-  in terms of data structures tags should be thought of as a list rather than a set.

-### message

-  in the message [ must be escaped as \[ and | must be escaped as \|.

-### fields

-  each field starts with a |.
-  field key and value are separate by :.
-  inside a field | must be escaped as \| and : as \:.
-  the sorting of fields may be user defined and may be relevant, but it is not recommended to do so.
-  field keys may be duplicated, but it is not recommended.
-  In terms of data structures fields should be thought of as a Hashmap/Dictionary rather than a list.
+A Ratlog line consists of the segements **tags**, **message** and **fields**, in this order.

+### Encoding

+Text should be **UTF-8** encoded.
+If that is not possible, the reason and encoding must be clearly stated.

+### Lines

+A log is always a single line ending with a unix line separator `\n`.
+Line breaks in the log data must be escaped as `\\n`.

+### Spacing

+- Leave no space before and after `[` surrounding tags.
+- Leave no space before `]` surrounding tags.
+- Leave a space after `]` surrounding tags.
+- Leave no space before `:` in fields.
+- Leave a space after `:` in fields.
+- Leave no space around `|` between tags.
+- Leave a space around `|` infront of fields.
+- All other spaces are treated as data.

+### Tags

+- The tags segement must start at the beginning of the line.
+- The tags segement starts with `[` and ends with `]`.
+- If there is no matching closing token, there is no tags segement and
+  the opening `[` and all following characters are treated as part of the *message* segment.
+- Tags are separated by `|` without spaces.
+- Inside the tags segment `]` can be escaped as `\]` and `|` as `\|`.
+- An empty tag value is still a valid tag.
+- The tags segment can be ommited.
+If no tags exist no `[]` is printed.
+  `[]` represents a single empty tag.
+- Tag values are not unique.
+They can be repeated.
+- The sorting of tags *may* be user-defined and *may* be relevant.
+- In terms of data structures tags, should be thought of as a *list* rather than a *set*.

+### Message

+- The message segement always exists, even if it is completely empty.
+It is never omitted.
+- In the message segement `[` can be escaped as `\[` and `|` as `\|`.

+### Fields

+- The fields segement may be ommited if no fields exist.
+- Each field starts with `|`.
+- Field key and value are separate by `:` followed by a space.
+- Inside a field `|` can be escaped as `\|` and `:` as `\:`.
+- A completely empty field key or value is still valid.
+- If a field's value is empty, the separator `: ` may be ommited.
+- Field keys must be unique.
+- If any field is invalid, the fields segment is ignored and all potential field characters, even those if valid fields, are treated as part of the *message* segement instead.
+- The sorting of fields is not relevant and may be ignored.
+- In terms of data structures fields should be thought of as a hashmap/dictionary rather than a list.

 ## Library and Tooling Development